Csnyi/RAMFstbDiagnostic/README.md

-Diagnosztika készítése az SR-525HD-vel <br>
+Running diagnostics with the SR-525HD <br>
-Spectrum report és SNR report
+Spectrum report and SNR report